WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 Escalation is a common problem in manga; it’s almost a staple of the medium that, as a series keeps going, the stakes will get higher and higher, and never stop.
 Ultimately, threats are so large in scale, it’s ridiculous—every enemy is ten times stronger than the last, every explosion is ten times bigger, etcetera—and the first few chapters look quaint in comparison.

 It’s an endemic problem, one that takes away from the legitimacy of manga as an artistic medium for many people, and a symptom of the **despicable** working conditions manga authors are expected to live through.
-When your schedule [url=https://cdn.discordapp.com/attachments/605720171801214980/852934426093551626/image-asset.png]looks like this[/url], it’s absolutely natural that your storytelling abilities will suffer; and long-term planning will go out the window because you need to meet your deadline every week, and you have no time to think or plan or rest, and you’re operating on three hours of sleep.
+When your schedule [looks like this](https://cdn.discordapp.com/attachments/605720171801214980/852934426093551626/image-asset.png), it’s absolutely natural that your storytelling abilities will suffer; and long-term planning will go out the window because you need to meet your deadline every week, and you have no time to think or plan or rest, and you’re operating on three hours of sleep.
 Constantly.

 Which means that yes, actually, manga and anime are often really fucking bad because of capitalism.
 That’s the reason why we’ve got so much fucking disgusting fanservice, often of the underage kind, so—y’know.
 Gift that keeps on giving.
 Thanks, Adam Smith.
 Really cool.